janrito/janrito.github.io/_posts/2015-03-17-what-the-hashtag.markdown

 ---

+*A <del>[review][]</del> of how the application works and what problem it is intended to solve, details about the methodology that I used, a description of the technology stack, and a discussion on validating the model is available <del>[here][review]</del>*. **UPDATE:** I have retired the old site and added the full review here.
+{:.side-note}

 I have spent the last two months in New York City as a fellow at [Insight Data Science].
 It has been an exciting time.
 I've met some extremely intelligent people and got to meet and talk to people solving problems with data in very diverse environments.
 During the programme I built brand media monitoring tool called **[What the Hashtag!?][wth]**.

-*A <del>[review][]</del> of how the application works and what problem it is intended to solve, details about the methodology that I used, a description of the technology stack, and a discussion on validating the model is available <del>[here][review]</del>*. **UPDATE:** I have retired the old site and added the full review here.
-{:.caption}

 ## Summary